5 min read

 Salary, benefits, and other financial incentives aren’t the only things that employees are looking for in a job.
-So how does recognition and rewards impact employee engagement and performance?
+So how do rewards and employee recognition impact productivity, engagement, and performance?

 An employee can earn the same amount of money with you as with your competitors.
 But when it comes to belonging to a strong, fun team; earning respect; and having opportunities for career growth and personal development, employers aren’t all created equal.